 Fatigue is a common complaint of menopausal woman and caffeine or sugar are a common response.
-However, there are alternative solutions that can help you to sleep better, experience less anxiety, and get off the roller coaster of energy highs and lows that you live with.
+However, there are alternative solutions that can help you sleep better, experience less anxiety, and get off the roller coaster of energy highs and lows that you live with.
 Especially if you are dealing with menopause fatigue.

 The following is a list of signs that indicate that you are not getting enough sleep in quantity or quality: Ask yourself, do you